 In 1923, after serving in the Army Service Supply Department during the war, Macdonald sailed for New Zealand, stopping on his way at Tahiti.
 He took up residence in Paul Gauguin’s house, and liked it so much he stayed until 1939 returning to England only twice to hold two exhibitions; Among the Islands of the South Seas: Impressions in Watercolour (1935) and Pre-war Wanderings: Watercolours at home and Abroad (1936) at the Arlington gallery.
 Lord Wakefield purchased the entire collection, which he donated to The Guildhall Art Gallery.

 In Tahiti, he would sell his watercolours from the beach, charging between five and ten dollars each.
 Essentially a London topographer in a style reminiscent of the Belle Epoque artists Herbert Menzies Marshall and Rose Barton, he brought an effective atmospheric facility and an eye for composition to his tropical subject matter.
-Macdonald died at Pao Pao, on the Isle de Moorea, in French Oceana in August 1956, aged 96.
+Macdonald died at Pao Pao, on the Isle de Moorea, in French Oceana on 11th August 1956, aged 96.